Governor Justice Issues Proclamation - NewsBreak

 To address these issues, the WVABCA has a DUI Simulator that has traveled to high schools across the state and attended safety type events.
 Since 2010, over 62,000 students have experienced this life saving program.
 Additionally, the WVABCA's NO School Spirits Public Service Announcement (PSA) contest has reached tens of thousands of students.
 This program is in its ninth year and encourages and empowers youth to develop and produce meaningful educational and prevention messaging aimed at preventing underage drinking.
 The WVABCA licensing and enforcement efforts are also geared to protect the public.
 New carding posters are available for businesses to ensure compliance and help avoid underage alcohol sales

-The post Governor Justice Issues Proclamation appeared first on West Virginia Daily News .
+The post Governor Justice Issues Proclamation appeared first on The Hinton News .

 Comments / 0